nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.
+   2. Change directory to the folder the jar file is in.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Run the jar file using `java -jar socialbook.jar`.
+Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences